Ees (place name)

 Ees (plural of ee) is an archaic English term for a piece of land liable to flood, or water meadow.
 It is derived from the Anglo-Saxon ¯eg (or ¯ieg) meaning "'island', also used of a piece of firm land in a fen and of land situated on a stream or between streams".
 It is still used locally in Greater Manchester to indicate former water meadows and flood basins adjoining the River Mersey: Chorlton Ees, Sale Ees and Stretford Ees.
 In the Lake District there are Ees and Strickland Ees on Esthwaite Water.
-The term is also modified to "eye" and "eea" in the name of Park Eye (or Park Eea).
+The term is also modified to "eye" and "eea" in the name of Park Eye (or Park Eea) and Woolston Eyes.